elieserme/hackintosh/README.md

 > **Audio!**
 Motherboard audio has been **disabled on MacOS Tahoe**.
 Please use audio through the HDMI or DisplayPort connectors on your dedicated graphics card.

+> **Network!**
+This setup uses Apple VT-d and somente race condition can happen on start with DHCP client (10-20 seconds delay to obtain IP address on ethernet adapter).
+To avoid this lag use static IP on network config.

 ## Why use Mac Pro model
 - **The last standing Intel's desktop Macintosh**
 - **AMD GPU** for full performance;